-- Who do you need to communicate them to?
+Who do you need to communicate results to?

 Consult Legal Counsel

-Finally, do not hesitate to engage your organizations legal counsel.
-I am not your lawyer, and this blog post is not legal advice.
-Consulting with legal counsel up front on your unique gap analysis approach and results is always recommended.
+Finally, don't hesitate to engage your organization's legal counsel.
+This blog post is not legal advice.
+Consulting with legal counsel on your unique gap analysis approach and results is always recommended.